10 alternatives to personal loans and who they’re for

 People with money saved in an employer-sponsored retirement plan may be eligible to borrow money against it with a 401(k) loan.
 No credit check is required and interest rates are usually much lower than other loan types — plus any interest is typically paid back into your retirement plan.

-There may be restrictions on when and how much you can borrow, and it may take several weeks to process the loan.
-The drawback to this type of loan is your trading long-term savings for short-term debt.
+By law, you may only borrow up to the lesser of $50,000 or 50 percent of your vested balance.
+It may take several weeks to process the loan.
+The drawback to this type of loan is that you are trading long-term savings for short-term debt.
 The money you borrow doesn’t grow, which could affect your retirement plans if you’re close to retiring.
 There may also be tax consequences if you switch employers before the balance is repaid.

 Benefits